 MBP has been advocated as a possible path toward meaningful change in PE both as a teaching approach and as a form of curriculum development1.
 It could be considered an umbrella term for approaching teaching and learning through the implementation of multiple pedagogical models across a school year or program2.
 The MBP approach is founded on the principle of placing learners’ needs at the centre of all pedagogical decisions.

-New e-Learning opportunity available!
+E-Learning opportunity available!

 An Introduction to Models-Based Practice is an interactive online learning experience designed to support educators, coaches, and recreational leaders in advancing their knowledge of pedagogical models and the Models-Based Practice approach.

 For more information, please visit Training and Certification